jk1mm/stock-market/README.md

 #### [Market data](stock_market/data)
  - **Stocks**: Get stocks performances for a date range given a ticker symbol
  - **IPO**: Get IPO related data from [MarketWatch](https://www.marketwatch.com/tools/ipo-calendar) and populate new metrics
  - **Index**: Get market indexes (e.g. S&P 500)
+ - [**Reddit**](https://www.reddit.com/): Understand the general sentiment around most discussed stocks and topics

 ### Analysis

 #### [Market analysis](stock_market/analysis)
 - **IPO**: Analysis on recent and upcoming IPO stocks
-    1) General success metrics on recent IPO bubble
+    1) General success metrics on recent IPO bubble.
-    2) Optimal sell day analysis
+    2) Optimal sell day analysis.
-    3) Individual stock performance views
+    3) Individual stock performance views.

 - **Index**: Analysis on a market index
-    1) Stock categorization summary by industry
+    1) Stock categorization summary by industry.
-    2) Index performance for different periodic times
+    2) Index performance for different periodic times.
-    3) Today's top and bottom performing stocks
+    3) Today's top and bottom performing stocks.

-- **Stocks**: Stock net profit calculator
+- **Stocks**: Analysis on stocks
-  1) Supposed net gain on a stock for a buy and sell on a specified date period
+    1) Stock net profit calculator: Supposed net gain on a stock for a buy and sell on a specified date period.
     2) Stock chart comparison between a list of requested stocks to view.
        Provides quick and easy way to analyze the performance of each stock aligned by a date range.

+- **Reddit**: Analysis on Reddit posts
+    1) Sentiment view of trending Reddit posts in a specified subreddit, leveraging ticker detection and sentiment model from [models](stock_market/model).